MLinkPlanner 2.0

 Coverage Study

-The coverage study calculates the estimated coverage of the base stations – i.e., the study approximately determines the areas where the subscriber stations can be located and gives a rough estimate of the achievable link capacity in this location.
-To ensure the correctness of the decision to place the subscriber station in a particular location, and to determine the exact height and type of the subscriber station antenna for the required link capacity, it is necessary to perform a detailed link availability calculation.
+The coverage study calculates the estimated coverage of the base stations – i.e., it approximately determines the areas where subscriber stations can be located and gives a rough estimate of achievable link capacity in this location.
+To ensure correctness when deciding to place a subscriber station in a particular location, and to determine the exact height and type of subscriber station antenna for required link capacity, it is necessary to perform a detailed link availability prediction.

 Coverage study is performed under the following conditions:

-1. The parameters entered for each of the base station sectors are used for the coverage calculation.
+1. The parameters entered for each of the base station sectors are used for coverage prediction.

-Before starting a coverage area study, you must first specify the parameters of the base station sectors that will be involved in the study and set those base station sectors to Active.
+Before starting a coverage area study, you must first specify the parameters of base station sectors that will be involved in the study and set those base station sectors to Active.
 Refer to Base Stations section for information on setting base station parameters.
-Please note that the coverage study for base station sectors will only be carried out if the checkbox, located to the left of the base station sector name, is active.
+Please note that coverage study for base station sectors will only be carried out if the checkbox located to the left of base station sector name is active.

-To configure the Coverage Study options, go to the Coverage Study Details menu.
+To configure Coverage Study options, go to Coverage Study Details menu.

 Coverage study Details